twlkyao/AndroidCloud/README.md

 1. Register/Login.
 2. Find the file you want to deal with(encrypt/decrypt).
 3. Click the file, choose the encrypt level you want, then the file will be encrypted.
-4. Upload your file.
+4. Upload your file to the cloud(Call the third-party api).
-5. Download your file from the cloud.
+5. Download your file from the cloud(Call the third-party api).
 6. Long click the file, then the file will be decrypted, if the file is not broken.
 7. When you download an apk file, the file will be checked whether it is authorized or not.
 8. If the apk is not authorized, it will be deleted, or it is OK to install.